pepers/COMP3004-Ivanhoe/doc/notes.md

 ### Feb.
 8th
-- public class Truck implements Serializable
+- public class SerializableObject implements Serializable
-  - enum objectType
+  - use ObjectOutputStream, with instanceOf on the receiving end to determine type of object
   - objects:
     - error
     - clientAction